 So in "Deadly Lessons" we have an attractive student who hooks up with her teacher only then to discover he not only has secrets when it comes to his past but he also has an incredibly dark, controlling side.
 And with just that information you can write the rest of the movie; student digs in to his past, whilst getting in touch with her old friends, then has to deal with his anger issues and then realises she will never be able to leave because her husband is controlling and violent.
 Sadly "Deadly Lessons" is that basic and whilst there are of course other characters and subplots they don't disguise the familiarity of the basic storyline.

-The thing is, and I know I sound like a broken record, but storylines like this one do the rounds because each time they are made they are made for a new generation of TV movie fans.
+The thing is, and I know I sound like a broken record, but storylines like this one in "Deadly Lessons" do the rounds because each time they are made they are made for a new generation of TV movie fans.
 As such Christie Burson delivers a pleasant enough take on a familiar character with the camera loving her looks.
 At the same time Ryan Scott Green brings that danger to Michael's personality so that whilst a lot of the time he is just controlling you suspect he wouldn't be adverse to using violence to get his way and silence those who might cause him trouble.